Belteshazzar89/sterlingcoleman/_pages/exploration/grandes-randonnees/441/october-23.md

 Our arrival in Olby was well-timed.
 The convenience store had just opened back up for the afternoon.
 We bought lots of things, and the kind woken running the store let us charge Alex's phone.
 The children played a version of "Red Light, Green Light" called "1, 2, 3, Soleil".

-After out long break, we hiked on to finish our day strong.
+After our long break, we hiked on to finish our day strong.
 I had noticed that the sole of my shoes were super thin, and I could feel every pebble.
 I hoped they would hold out for the remainder of the hike.

 My goal was to find a good spot to camp before arriving in Mazayes.
 Unfortunately all the land along the path was private property.
 We walked into Mazayes, and Lisa and Alex found us a spot behind the local elementary school.